 This could suggest exploring and testing out options outside your normal experience, to give yourself the chance of uncovering something totally different.
 That might mean living in a very different culture, participating in different communities, or trying different sectors from the ones you already know (e.g. nonprofits, government, corporate).

 For instance, I (Benjamin) went to learn Chinese in China before I went to university.
-I didn’t have any specific ideas about how it would be useful, but I felt I learned a lot from the experience, and it turned out to be useful when I later worked with Brian Tse to create our resources for people working on Sino-Western coordination around emerging technologies.
+I didn’t have any specific ideas about how it would be useful, but I felt I learned a lot from the experience, and it turned out to be useful when I later worked with an expert on China to create our resources for people working on Sino-Western coordination around emerging technologies.

 This is similar to how in computer science, many exploration algorithms have a random element.
 Making a random move can help avoid settling into a ‘local optimum.’
 While we wouldn’t recommend literally picking randomly, the fact that even computer algorithms find randomness helpful illustrates the value of considering paths well off your standard track.

 An alternative approach is to take a job that lets you try out several areas by:

 Enabling you to practise many different skills.
 Jobs in small companies are often especially good on this front.

 Enabling you to work in a variety of industries, such as certain types of freelancing or consulting positions.

 Giving you the free time and energy to explore things outside of work.

 Another rule of thumb to consider: if you’re on a path that’s only going so-so, you should probably try something else.
 (If you can afford to.)